Biblical Hebrew: Consonants

 The phonetic nature of some Biblical Hebrew consonants is disputed.
-The so-called "emphatics" were likely pharyngealized, but possibly ejective or velarized.
+The so-called "emphatics" were likely pharyngealized, but possibly velarized.
 The pharyngealization of emphatic consonants is viewed as a Central Semitic innovation.

 Some argue that /s, z, sˤ/ were affricated (/ts, dz, tsˤ/), but Egyptian starts using s in place of earlier ṯ to represent Canaanite s around 1000 BC.
-It is likely that Canaanite was already dialectally split by that time and the northern, Early Phoenician dialect that the Greeks were in contact with could have preserved the affricate pronunciation until c.
-800 BC at least, unlike the more southern Canaanite dialects (like Hebrew) that the Egyptians were in contact with, so that there is no contradiction.
+It is likely that Canaanite was already dialectally split by that time, and the northern Early Phoenician dialect that the Greeks were in contact with could have preserved the affricate pronunciation until c.
+800 BC at least, unlike the more southern Canaanite dialects (like Hebrew) that the Egyptians were in contact with, so that there is no contradiction within this argument.

 Originally, the Hebrew letters ח and ע each represented two possible phonemes, uvular and pharyngeal, with the distinction unmarked in Hebrew orthography.
-However the uvular phonemes /χ/ ח and /ʁ/ ע merged with their pharyngeal counterparts /ħ/ ח and /ʕ/ ע respectively c.
+However, the uvular phonemes /χ/ ח and /ʁ/ ע merged with their pharyngeal counterparts /ħ/ ח and /ʕ/ ע respectively c.
 200 BCE.